skiletro/Unity-CAVE-SDK/README.md

 <br/>

 For this context, the above yellow near plane can be understood as a wall within a CAVE facility where digital content will be projected onto.
-Given that, some considerations arrise such as:
+Given that, some considerations arise such as:

 1. How will we project to multiple walls, simply more cameras?
-2. How should digital content infront of the near plane, that inside the physical bounds of the CAVE, be handled?
+2. Where do we position near planes and decide what will and wont be rendered?
-3. Where should the camera point, or 'eye' be position
+3. Where should the camera point, or 'eye' be positioned

 <br/>

 ### Solution - Off-Axis Projection
-My solution is to use [Off-axis projection in Unity](https://github.com/aptas/off-axis-projection-unity) as a base.
+Our solution is to use [Off-axis projection in Unity](https://github.com/aptas/off-axis-projection-unity) as a base.
 With this technique, a camera's near plane and camera point of origin (or eye) can be unaligned.

-To ensure that only content outside the CAVE is rendered, each real surface has a camera with a corresponding near render plane positioned to replicate the real-world CAVE space.
+To ensure that only content outside the CAVE is rendered, each real surface (e.g. wall) has a camera with a corresponding near render plane positioned to replicate the real-world CAVE space.

-To ensure the images displayed via each camera align as expected, the origin for each camera is the centre of the CAVE but set to head hight.
-This also is the physical place within the CAVE to view content where projection will be most accurate.
+To best ensure the images displayed on each wall do so as expected, the origin for each camera is set to the centre of the CAVE but raised to average head hight.
+In other words, viewing a 3D scene from the centre of the CAVE should give a user the most accurate perspective.

 <br/>